DGIProject/VideoEditorJS/README.md

 VideoEditorJS
 =============

-VideoEditorJs is a small and easy to use Video Editor, online, made with Javascript and HTML, plus a server with a small script ans ffmpeg.
+VideoEditorJs is a small and easy to use Video Editor, online, made with Javascript and HTML, plus a server with a small script and ffmpeg.

 How To install ?
 ================

 There is two ways to do that :
 - The first one is to clone the depo with `git clone` on a webserver.
-- Download the zip file.
+- The second one is to download the zip file.

 ###Installation